Dipeshshome/mlproject/README.md

-## End to End Machine Learning with best practice.
+## End to End Machine Learning project with best practice.